Are your arrows always falling off of the bow before you can even let them fly?

 You either don’t have an arrow rest for your compound or traditional bow, or your arrow is too short!

 The first thing you notice in archery is, that you need arrow rests for compound bows and traditional bows.

 (Yes, some archers, who want to be 100% traditional will not use any kind of arrow rest, but most will use one sooner or later.)

 While arrow rests are often just very small helpers, they do an important job.

 They keep the arrow in place and make shooting a bow so much easier.

 In the following, I want to show you a few different types of arrow rests:

 This is the most primitive rest you can have.

-Actually, it is not even a real arrow rest.
+It is not even a real arrow rest.
 It is just a small indention in the riser of the bow.

 Most traditional bows use a shelf.